On this page

 View sync history

 The cohort sync history page provides a detailed breakdown of cohort syncs over the last 14 days.
 Each cohort sync provides a list of skipped, added, or removed users.
-To access this page, follow these steps:
+To access the page, follow these steps:

 1. Click the Cohorts tab.